Lowerplace Primary School

 2. Phonics

-Phonics Lead - Mrs N Jenkins
+Phonics Lead - Mrs L Conway & Mrs C Hudson

-At Lowerplace Primary School phonics is taught using the very exciting and engaging phonics programme ‘Supersonic Phonic Friends‘.
+At Lowerplace Primary School, phonics is taught using the very exciting and engaging phonics programme ‘Supersonic Phonic Friends‘.
 Supersonic Phonics Friends is a systematic, synthetic programme which supports children in developing their early speaking and listening skills and early reading and writing skills in a fun and practical way.
 The programme uses friendly woodland characters who represent each literacy skill involved in supporting children’s development in the five key areas of phonics.
 This approach ensures that we have absolute consistency in our phonics lessons and that children practise the five key skills daily through the help of their Supersonic Phonic Friends.

 How we teach phonics